 Personal brand photography is a type of photography where the images are used for branding, specifically branding the person as an entrepreneur, coach or influencer.

 In our increasingly digital world, personal branding photography is more important than ever before.
 People want to know who exactly they’re engaging with, who they’re supporting, who they’re buying products from.

 That’s where personal brand photography comes in.
-When done right, it aids content creators and businesses in communicating their story and personality, helping them form a real connection to their audience.
+When done right, it helps content creators and businesses communicate their story and personality, helping them form a real connection to their audience.

 So, there’s definitely a clear market out there for amazing, engaging personal brand photographers just like you.
 But how can you start landing personal brand photography clients?
 Here are some tried and true tips that’ll get you working with influencers and entrepreneurs in no time.
 (And if you're looking for a marketing template to help you book more personal brand clients click here. )

 You might be thinking if you're a personal brand photographer then your ideal client is someone who needs personal brand photos.
-Yes and no. There are all different types of potential photography clients for this niche.
+Yes and no. There are all different types of potential photography clients for the personal brand photography niche.
 Take some time to identify your ideal client.
 Are you hoping to work with small businesses?
 Influencers?
 Entrepreneurs?
 Do you love photographing products?
 Is your style fun and colorful, or more moody and artistic?
 What age group will you target?
 Will you target men or women?
 Will you focus on a particular industry?
 The more specific you can get about your dream client, the better.

 Knowing a lot about your target client will help you know how to find them and where you should focus your marketing efforts.
 For example, if you’re targeting business professionals, maybe you’ll be able to find them on LinkedIn or Alignable.
 If you’re targeting bloggers, look for them on Pinterest.
 If you’re targeting influencers, look to Instagram to connect with them.